urql-graphql/urql/docs/basics.md

-`urql` can be set up to fetch data on the server and rehydrate this data on the client, so that the user's browser does not need to refetch it and can seemlessly rehydrate your React page.
+`urql` can be set up to fetch data on the server and rehydrate this data on the client, so that the user's browser does not need to refetch it and can seamlessly rehydrate your React page.

-There's two parts in `urql` that enable server-side rendering to work:
+There are two parts in `urql` that enable server-side rendering:

 - The `Client` has a `suspense` option, which enables support for React's experimental Suspense API for data fetching, which allows us to prefetch data before calling `renderToString` or `renderToNodeStream`.
-- The `ssrExchange` which is a small operation cache that works together with Suspense to save data on the server and rehydrate it on the client.
+- The `ssrExchange`, which is a small operation cache that works together with Suspense to save data on the server and rehydrate it on the client.

 Since Suspense is still an experimental API there's no official way to use it to prefetch data on the server-side.
-For this reason we have a companion library, [`react-ssr-prepass`](it currently doesn't hav), which can be used to run a "prepass" that fetches all suspended data it finds in a React element tree.
+For this reason we have a companion library, [`react-ssr-prepass`](https://github.com/FormidableLabs/react-ssr-prepass), which can be used to run a "prepass" that fetches all suspended data it finds in a React element tree.

 ### Setting up the `Client`